Leones de Ponce (baseball)

-The Leones de Ponce (Lions) is a baseball team in the Liga de Béisbol Profesional Roberto Clemente (LBPRC).
+Leones de Ponce (Lions) is a baseball team in the Liga de Béisbol Profesional Roberto Clemente (LBPRC).
 The organization is based in the municipality of Ponce, Puerto Rico.
 The team plays at the Francisco Montaner Stadium.
 Contrary to popular belief, the name Leones comes from their team owner being photographed with a whip as if taming lions.
 At one time, the "legendary" team scored a continuous run of thirteen championships.
 The team's owner is Oscar Misla, also owner of the Leones de Ponce in the Baloncesto Superior Nacional (BSN).
 The team's colors are black and red.

 History

 Early years

+Led by Francisco Coimbre, Tomás Quiñones, Juan Guilbe, José Santiago and Fernando Ramos, the Leones were the dominant team during the first decade of the professional league, with titles in 1942, 1943, 1944, 1945 and 1947.

+On December 3, 1944, Tomás Quiñones threw the first no hitter for Ponce in a 8-0 win over Mayagüez.

+On December 6, 1953, José Santiago pitched the fifth no-hitter in the LBPPR for Ponce, blanking San Juan 6-0.

 In 1947, the Leones played against the New York Yankees as part of the eventual World Series champions’ preseason Latin American tour, which featured Ponce defeating the visiting team 12-8.

+1949, Luis Antonio Morales became the narrator of the Leones, remaining in the role for half a century.

+For the 1952-53 season, the Leones made an offer for Santiago Muratti, who had not played since Aguadilla was merged with San Juan the previous season.
+On November 30, 1952, the tandem of Hank Berham and Muratti where involved in the fourth no-hitter recorded in a game against Caguas.
+The team received $1,000 as a reward, which were distributed $500 for the pitcher, $300 for the catcher and $300 were split among the rest of the players.

+On January 18, 1953, Muratti caught both games in a double header, the first of which extended to 17 innings, for a total of 26 innings.